Manas-Nanivadekar/DONNA/README.md

 - **Learns from History**: Analyzes codebases, docs, tickets, and communication tools to understand what worked, what failed, and why
 - **Understands Previous Work**: Builds a contextual map of past projects, showing how systems evolved and why certain choices were made
 - **Warns Before Mistakes**: Proactively flags decisions similar to past failures with context, impact, and proven solutions
-- **Preserves Organizational Wisdom**: Knowledge persists beyond employee tenure—new hires learn from years of experience from day one
+- **Preserves Organizational Wisdom**: Knowledge persists beyond employee tenure, new hires learn from years of experience from day one

 ---